wallacegibbon/e-language-compiler/README.md

 1. For function definition, `void` indicates the function do not have parameters or return value;
 2. For pointers, `void*` stands for a pointer who can point to any type.

-> The logic of C language is: When you dereferncing `void*`, you will got a `void` type who can not be part of an expression, so some usage bugs can be found by this design.
+> The logic of C language is: When we dereferncing `void*`, we will got a `void` type who can not be part of an expression, so some usage bugs can be found by this design.
 This is not the best design since many C programmers do not understand this logic, they just remembered the rule.

 In E language, there is no `void` type exposed to users.